 A chequered history then followed, with an ever-changing repertoire of musical and theatrical styles and genres, occasional phases of disuse, periods of great popularity (like today), and various rebuilds, refits and refurbishments.

-The grand reopening will be on October 12th, 2024 with a concert performance of Mozart’s Idomeneo.
+The latest period of reconstruction and modernisation lasted over two years; the theatre reopened on October 12th, 2024 with a concert performance of Mozart’s Idomeneo.

 In its modern guise, the house has built an excellent reputation and become a significant player on the global opera scene.